MicrosoftDocs/azure-docs/articles/container-instances/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/18883).

-**Guidance**: Ingest logs via Azure Monitor to aggregate security data generated by an Azure container registry.
+**Guidance**: If using a cloud-based private registry like Azure container registry with Azure Container Instances, ingest logs via Azure Monitor to aggregate security data generated by an Azure container registry.
 Within Azure Monitor, use Log Analytics Workspace(s) to query and perform analytics, and use Azure Storage Accounts for long-term/archival storage.

 Azure Container Registry logs for diagnostic evaluation and auditing: https://docs.microsoft.com/azure/container-registry/container-registry-diagnostics-audit-logs